johnbarn777/House/README.md

 ---

-**Great things and great houses are loading!
-Let's make living together a breeze. 🌟🏡**
+**Great houses are just the beginning—enjoy effortless shared living with House. 🌟🏡**

 ---